 - Is health surveillance needed?

-- Areas of concern, e.g. check the practice accident book.
+- Areas of concern, for example check the practice accident book.

 Further information on conducting a COSHH risk assessment, including alternative risk assessment templates, is available on Public Health Scotland – Healthy Working Lives [2] and the Health and Safety Executive [3] websites.